IohannRabeson/rescom/README.md

 ## Tutorial

- 1 - Add this repository as submodule and use `add_subdirectory`:
+ 1 - Add this repository as submodule and use `add_subdirectory` in your CMakeLists.txt:
  ```cmake
     add_subdirectory(rescom)
 ```